Press Releases

 On Friday, February 5, 2016, MomsTEAM Institute Executive Director Brooke de Lench and Senior Editor and Director of Research Lindsey Barton Straus accepted the award of an NCAA-Department of Defense Mind Matters Challenge education grant during a luncheon at the NCAA national headquarters in Indianapolis.

-MomsTEAM and the other five winners of education grants recognized by the NCAA and Department of Defense were joined at the ceremony by eight winners of the NCAA-DoD Mind Matters Research Challenge, each of which will receive a $400,000 award to fund research designed to improve the understanding of how to spur changes in the culture surrounding concussion drawn from a field of 22 finalists announced in July 2015. (to learn more about the research challenge winners, click here
+MomsTEAM and the other five winners of education grants recognized by the NCAA and Department of Defense were joined at the ceremony by eight winners of the NCAA-DoD Mind Matters Research Challenge, each of which will receive a $400,000 award to fund research designed to improve the understanding of how to spur changes in the culture surrounding concussion drawn from a field of 22 finalists announced in July 2015. (to learn more about the research challenge winners, click here)

-joint NCAA-DOD initiative announced in November 2014, the Mind Matters Challenge includes $7 million in funding focuses on two important areas related to concussion: Changing Attitudes about Concussions in Young and Emerging Adults (a research challenge); and Educational Programs Targeting Young and Emerging Adults (an educational programs challenge).
+A joint NCAA-DOD initiative announced in November 2014, the Mind Matters Challenge includes $7 million in funding focuses on two important areas related to concussion: Changing Attitudes about Concussions in Young and Emerging Adults (a research challenge); and Educational Programs Targeting Young and Emerging Adults (an educational programs challenge).

 The day-long event included an afternoon session in which de Lench and representatives of the other 13 winners made 5 minute PowerPoint presentations and answered questions about their projects.